0n0w1c/electric-grid/readme.md

 Build an electric network infrastructure that more closely follows the Factorio way:
 Build a main power grid using huge poles, to operate similar to a main bus.
 Transformators separate the high voltage main bus from low voltage distribution, think splitters.
-Medium, big and huge poles transmit power, function is similar to that of belts.
+Medium, big and huge poles transmit power, function similar to that of belts.
-Small poles and substations function as inserters.
+And small poles and substations function as inserters.